Monitoring Cushing's

 Proper monitoring of Cushing’s syndrome patients is essential to ensuring optimal treatment results.
 Scheduling follow-up appointments and educating the pet owner on the importance of reporting any signs of change in their pet are vital to the treatment process.

-After the administration of VETORYL Capsules with food, cortisol levels are most significantly suppressed for 3 to 8 hours.
+After the administration of trilostane with food, cortisol levels are most significantly suppressed for 3 to 8 hours.
 Therefore, in order to obtain results at the peak time of effect, the ACTH stimulation test should be performed at 4-6 hours post-dosing.
 This will ensure you are assessing the dog’s cortisol levels when they will be at their lowest, thus uncovering any unintended over suppression of the adrenal glands that would indicate the need to decrease the dose.